decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

 set_order: 14
 ---

+Decentraland accepts events from pointer clicks, a primary button and a secondary button.

 Clicks can be done either with a mouse, a touch screen, a VR controller or some other device, these all generate the same type of event.

-> Note: Clicks can be made from a maximum distance of 10 meters away from the entity.
+The primary and secondary buttons map respectively to the E and F key on a keyboard.

 ## OnPointerDown

-The easiest way to handle click events is to add an `OnPointerDown` component to the entity you want to click.
+The best way to handle pointer and button down events is to add an `OnPointerDown` component to an entity.

-You declare what to do in the event of a mouse down event by writing a lambda function in the `OnPointerDown` component.
+The component requires that you pass it a function as a parameter.
+This function declares what to do in the event of a pointer down or a button down event while pointing at the entity.

 ```ts
 const myEntity = new Entity()